nicolasbelz/ffufapp/README.md

 <button class="copy-button" onclick="copyToClipboard('sudo apt install -y docker.io')"></button>
 </div>

-You can skip this step if you have the requirement already instaled.
+You can skip this step if you have the requirement already installed.
 Check the `docker` version with this command:
 <div class="code-snippet">
 <pre><code>docker-compose --version</code></pre>